uyen11a1-star/duckcraft-launcher-mojo/README.md

 ## What's different from vanilla MojoLauncher
 - 🦆 Rebranded: new name, icon, and a **yellow-green** color theme.
 - 🖼️ Added the **MobileGlues** renderer — better performance on many Android devices, alongside the existing Holy GL4ES, Zink (Vulkan), Freedreno, and LTW options.
-- 📦 Added an in-app **Mod / Resource Pack browser & downloader** powered by Modrinth — search and install directly into your active instance without leaving the app.
+- 📦 Added an in-app **Mod / Resource Pack browser & downloader** powered by Modrinth and CurseForge — search and install directly into your active instance without leaving the app.

 ## Download
 - Latest builds: check the [Actions](https://github.com/uyen11a1-star/duckcraft-launcher-mojo/actions) tab → pick the latest ✅ run → download from the Artifacts section.